Join C4CM to learn the nuts and bolts of the proposed rules, plus get the answers to your most pressing questions like:

 - Salary Basis Requirement and the Part 541 Exemptions Under the Fair Labor Standards Act (FLSA)

-Find Out What You Need to Know NOW to Navigate the Complex Changes!Register for my webinar now
+Find Out What You Need to Know NOW to Navigate the Complex Changes!Order my recording now

 Nora Kersten Walsh